 The Compact was signed by 41 male passengers and the decision to remain at Plymouth, rather than to spend more time at sea was made.
 The settlers organized themselves into a group known as the Council of New England.
 The council promised one hundred acres of land to those settlers who remained at Plymouth for seven years.
 The Mayflower and its passengers explored the coast of Massachusetts for several weeks before finding the perfect spot at Plymouth on December 21, 1620.

 Life in Massachusetts was difficult for the settlers.
 Half of the original passengers on the Mayflower died of disease , starvation, and the harsh Massachusetts winter.
 Unlike Jamestown, however, Indian attacks were not a constant threat.
 Rather, the local Wampanoag Indians were responsible for the colonists’ survival.
 Squanto, who was kidnapped and had experienced life in Europe as a slave and later as an observer of European culture in a monastery, had recently returned to Massachusetts only to find his former village ravaged by death and disease.
 He assimilated into the Wampanoag village located at Plymouth and later joined the Pilgrim colony at Plymouth when they learned he could speak English.
 Squanto taught the Pilgrims how to establish friendly relations with the Indians and how to plant crops, fish, and trap mammals for the fur trade.
 If it wasn’t for Squanto, the Wampanoags and their sachem Massasoit, all of the settlers would have surely perished.
 One year after the landing of the Mayflower, the surviving Pilgrims celebrated their first fall harvest with a prodigious feast.
-They invited 91 of their Indian friends.
-The feast was the first ever Thanksgiving.
+They invited 91 of their native neighbors.
+The feast was what some call the first ever Thanksgiving.